tali0n-git/NYC_Public_Schools_Analysis/README.md

 3. Present findings and final product to members of the City Council, MTA, and DOE; the intent would be to inform and encourage collaboration.
 If there is a connection between poor MTA On-Time Performance and Public School Quality Reviews, the next step would be exploring potential solutions to improve both MTA and DOE issues.

 ## Ideas:
-- MTA: Express subway routes for high-traffic lines at peak morning and evening commute hours (implemented in worse performing areas)
+- MTA: Express subway routes for high-traffic lines at peak morning and evening commute hours (implemented in worse performing areas/platforms)
 - MTA & the Public: Implement a credit system for OMNY accounts linked to Google Maps/Apple Maps/pedometer to encourage people to walk vs take the train; user inputs stations they will walk to, and a cap on the amount of credits that can be collected in a day can be made to limit abuse of the system.
 - DOE & City: Determine viable solutions for subsidizing/offering teachers housing closer to their schools (should school performance be found to be closely linked to teachers' stress/commute times)